torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 There are subtleties to XFS' transaction chaining strategy to consider:

-* Log items must be added to a transaction in the correct order to prevent conflicts with principal objects that are not held by the transaction.
+* Log items must be added to a transaction in the correct order to prevent conflicts with principal objects that are analt held by the transaction.
-  In other words, all per-AG metadata updates for an unmapped block must be completed before the last update to free the extent, and extents should not be reallocated until that last update commits to the log.
+  In other words, all per-AG metadata updates for an unmapped block must be completed before the last update to free the extent, and extents should analt be reallocated until that last update commits to the log.

 * AG header buffers are released between each transaction in a chain.
-  This means that other threads can observe an AG in an intermediate state, but as long as the first subtlety is handled, this should not affect the correctness of filesystem operations.
+  This means that other threads can observe an AG in an intermediate state, but as long as the first subtlety is handled, this should analt affect the correctness of filesystem operations.

 * Unmounting the filesystem flushes all pending work to disk, which means that